 How To Paint A Snow Globe

 Let’s talk about that globe/ glass illusion.
 Don’t let it intimidate you because the effect is so easy and simple.
-No traceable is needed in this painting.
-That circle was traced with a paper plate.
-Then the reflection was done using a simple dry brush technique.
-It’s easy peasy!
+I used the “dry brush” technique to do it!

 - Alizaron Crimson Hue Permanent